Lanskap Kofiau

 Kofiau Landscape Raja Ampat, West Papua © Awaludinnoer

-Yayasan Konservasi Alam Nusantara (YKAN) is a non-profit organization which was established in Indonesia in 2014.
+Yayasan Konservasi Alam Nusantara (YKAN) is a non-profit organization established in Indonesia in 2014

-With the mission to protect lands and waters on which all life depends, YKAN provides innovative solutions for realizing harmony between nature and humans, through effective management, non-confrontational approaches, and building collaborative partnerships with all stakeholders for a sustainable Indonesia.
+YKAN's mission is to protect the lands and waters on which all life depends.
+To fulfill this mission, YKAN implements innovative solutions that foster harmony between nature and people.
+This involves implementing effective natural resource management, advocating collaborative approaches, and establishing a network of partners and stakeholders to build a sustainable Indonesia.

 Patroli